analystanalyst/careAI/README.md

 # careAI
-Patient-centered contextual healthcare intelligence that serves Intelligent Early Pregnancy Loss Detection and Referral Optimization System
+Patient-centered contextual healthcare intelligence that serves for maternal dataset